Rain or Shine! All activities will move indoors if it rains.

 Poetry readings by the winners of this year's student Sonnet Contest.

-Scavenger Hunt available for the current exhibition in the Great Hall.
+Scavenger Hunt through our current exhibition, "Shakespeare's The Thing," in the Great Hall.